-You are welcome to celebrate in any way that you choose, from a simple signing of the schedule with a Registrar and two witnesses to a full ceremony with family and friends.
+East Sussex provides everything you need for the perfect civil partnership celebration.
+You are welcome to celebrate in any way that you choose, a simple signing of the schedule, or a personalised ceremony, it's your choice.

 To arrange your ceremony you will need to share some personal information with us.

-Please refer to our Privacy Notice for details about how and why we use your data
+Please refer to our Privacy Notice for details about how and why we use your data.